gkarapanagos/gkarapanagos/README.md

 | Software Engineering Internship with Agile Actors, Athens, Greece  | Summer 2016 |
 | ------------- | ------------- |

-Developed new notification features and error pages for the lottery games found at national- lottery.co.uk.
+Developed new notification features and error pages for the lottery games found at https://national-lottery.co.uk.
 Implemented back-end to front-end solutions in Java and tested those with Spock and GEB tests.
 Collaborated with a remote group of engineers in the UK using Agile.